Gakuzi/secretary-plus/SUPABASE_SETUP.md

 ALTER TABLE public.tasks ADD COLUMN IF NOT EXISTS updated_at TIMESTAMPTZ DEFAULT now();
 ALTER TABLE public.tasks ADD COLUMN IF NOT EXISTS completed_at TIMESTAMPTZ;
 ALTER TABLE public.tasks ADD COLUMN IF NOT EXISTS parent_task_id TEXT;
-ALTER TABLE public.tasks ADD COLUMN IF NOT EXISTS is_deleted BOOLEAN DEFAULT false NOT NULL;
 DO $$ BEGIN
   IF NOT EXISTS (
       SELECT 1 FROM pg_constraint